MichielCM/xsd2html2xml/README.md

 </ul>
 <h2>Versions</h2>
 <h3>Source Code</h3>
+<p>It is recommended to always use the <a href="https://github.com/MichielCM/xsd2html2xml/releases/latest">latest release</a>, as the latest commits may contain experimental or untested features.</p>
 <ul>
-	<li>Version 3: a modular rewrite that is much easier to maintain, debug, and implement;</li>
+	<li><a href="https://github.com/MichielCM/xsd2html2xml/releases/latest">Version 3</a>: a modular rewrite that is much easier to maintain, debug, and implement;</li>
 	<li>Version 2 (deprecated): first version with namespaces support;</li>
 	<li>Version 1 (deprecated): original release.</li>
 </ul>